SLP – Substrate-Like PCB Technology

 SLP Technology: Next-Generation, High-Density PCB Solution

 Outstanding Q&A session about Substrate-like PCBs with PCB Technologies’ CTO Yaad Eliya.
-Check out the exceptional features and functionality of SLP technology (that fit somewhere between a standard HDI and the micron-scale characteristics of an IC substrate), plus how SLP is influencing the design, fabrication, and manufacturing processes of today’s hottest new products, applications, and near-future innovations.
+Check out the exceptional features and functionality of SLP technology (that fit somewhere between a standard HDI and the micron-scale characteristics of an IC substrate), plus how SLP is influencing the design, fabrication, and PCB manufacturer processes of today’s hottest new products, applications, and near-future innovations.

 THE BEST OF BOTH WORLDS: